“There are millions of blogs out there.

 Yes, your pure writing time might be decreased somewhat, but your “writing career” time remains the same.

 The issue for many writers lies more in the precedence they give to their writing careers: low priority = limited time invested.

 What gets prioritized, gets done.
 What can wait, waits.

-I’m not sure who started the nasty rumour that a successful writing career could be forged in your spare time.
+I’m not sure who started the nasty rumor that a successful writing career could be forged in your spare time.